vannguyengd/gooddata-ui/docs/50_custom__execution.md

 ### Calculated measures

 To create arithmetic measures (for example, when you want to subtract a measure from another measure), add arithmetic measures described in [Arithmetic Measure](20_misc__arithmetic_measure.md) to the execution items.

-**NOTE**: Do not forget to add all the arithmetic measure operands into the execution as well.
+Then, add all the arithmetic measure operands to the execution itself.